AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor chooses to view outstanding payments.
-2. TMS retrieves and displays a list of unpaid fees by student.
+2. System retrieves and displays a list of unpaid fees by student.

     Use case ends.